Giant Alaskan Malamute Dog: Breed Info, Pictures & Facts

 Giant Alaskan Malamutes are gorgeous, loving, affectionate, loyal, and dignified dogs that have giant personalities that live up to their name.
 They are gentle and sweet dogs that are friendly to almost everyone, family and new faces alike, and with proper guidance, they make great family pets.

-These dogs are not for everyone, though, and a Giant Malamute is a massive responsibility.
+This dog brees isn’t for everyone, though, and a Giant Malamute is a massive responsibility.
 They need a great deal of grooming, a ton of attention, a large space to run around in, and several hours a day devoted to exercise.
 They can be a real challenge for novice owners to train, so you need to put in serious consideration before bringing home one of these dogs.

 That being said, if you are willing, able, and up for the task of meeting these challenges head-on, the Giant Alaskan Malamute is an incredible animal that you will form a powerful bond with, and they are one of the most unique and beautiful dogs out there.